Do you have $1,000 in total cash, or do you have $1,000 ready to invest?

 Online banks offer much higher interest rates because they don’t have the costs associated with operating physical buildings.

-I personally like CIT Bank — their interest rates are currently about 100x what my old bank paid.
+I personally like CIT Bank — their interest rates are currently about 100x what my old bank paid, and there are no account fees.

 2. 401(k) Matching